Traffic & Safety

 How do they work?

-In a reduced-conflict intersection, drivers on the side road wanting to turn left or cross the four-lane highway will:
+Drivers on the side road wanting to turn left or cross the four-lane divided highway will:

-3. Make a U-turn at a designated median opening.
+3. Make a left turn at the designated U-turn median opening.

 The way the pavement is configured, you cannot make a left turn onto the four-lane highway or cross both directions of traffic.
 This reduces potential conflict points and increases safety.